Florida has a goal to reach a 75% recycling rate in just a few short years by 2020. Your business, institution or

 local conditions, have recycling expertise and can be a key part of your recycling program.

-more.
-All you need is the total tons of solid waste you recycled and total tons of solid waste you created (recycled +
+more (or at least 40% in 2013).
+All you need is the total tons of solid waste you recycled and total tons of solid

 - Schools across Florida re making a difference by reducing waste and implementing programs to recycle.
 This